SamsungSLAV/festral/README.md

 `repository location` is path where directories where cloned from `buildRepo`'s of targets projects will be put.

-`output directory` is directory where builds results will be put.
+`output directory` is directory where builds results will be put in format 'commithash_buildtime'

 --------------
 ### festral-weles